2024-01-06 04:51:00

 PVM analyst Tamas Varga pointed out that risks posed by tensions in the Middle East are an important factor in the price rebound.

 U.S. non-farm employment growth exceeded expectations in December, prompting financial markets to drop expectations of a March interest rate cut by the Federal Reserve.
 Jeffrey Roach, chief economist at LPL Financial in Charlotte, North Carolina, said the report reduced the likelihood of the Fed cutting interest rates in March.
-Views at Thursday’s Federal Reserve meeting that inflation was under control raised concerns about overly restrictive monetary policy.
+Views at Thursday’s Federal Reserve meeting that inflation was under control raised concerns regarding overly restrictive monetary policy.

 Bank of America expects Brent crude oil to maintain a trading range between $70/barrel and $90/barrel.
-However, spare capacity could steepen the oil curve, putting pressure on industry values.
+However, spare capacity might steepen the oil curve, putting pressure on industry values.
 Bank of America also predicts that Brent crude oil price will be US$80/barrel in 2024, but may fall to US$70/barrel in the long term.

 John Kilduff, a partner at Again Capital LLC, said geopolitical tensions were driving up trading premiums and strong jobs data also pointed to strong fuel demand.